CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

       <h5>Percent for Art Program</h5>
       <p>The Percent for Art Program demonstrates the City’s leadership and commitment to
-      sustainable funding for the arts by setting aside one percent of the City’s annual capital borrrowing for the commissioning of public art.</p>
+      sustainable funding for the arts by setting aside one percent of the City’s annual capital borrowing for the commissioning of public art.</p>
 - table:
   - title: Spending By Investment Category
     columns: